 Resources and support are available to parents and carers wanting to find out more about asthma and help their child learn to understand their asthma.

 There’s a wealth of information, support and practical tips on Asthma UK’s web section dedicated to parents looking after children with asthma.
 It’s been created with asthma clinicians and parents to answer the most common and thorny questions.
 There’s information on everything from using inhalers and medicines, to getting a diagnosis, dealing with disrupted sleep, to talking to your child’s school.

 Parents can chat to friendly expert asthma nurses on the free Asthma UK Helpline by calling 0300 222 5800 Monday to Friday 9-5.
 They can chat to other parents in the discussion forum.
 They can also sign up to a monthly email newsletter.
 By ticking that they are parents in the ‘preference centre’ they will get more tailored tips and ideas.

 Asthma innovation and Research team run a schools programme providing asthma education through training medical students.
-They have also developed some useful resources for children including the Asthmanaughts comic book and the Princess Asma leaflet, intending to help children with asthma learn more about their condition and how to use their inhalers.
+They have also developed some useful resources for children including the Asthmanauts comic book intending to help children with asthma learn more about their condition and how to use their inhalers.
 Parents and carers can help their child complete the comic book.

 The Asthma Control Test provides a score to help parents, young people and their clinicians manage their care.

 National Institute for Health Research